mreithub/rocker/README.rst

   If you do, make sure you have a your directory structure set up accordingly.

   Note: Docker expects image names to follow the following format: ``[a-z0-9-_.]+``

+- ``"caps": ["ALL", "-MKNOD"]``

+  Adds/drops container capabilities.
+If you want to drop caps, prepend the string with a dash (``-``).

+  There's the special value ``ALL`` that will add all capabilities to the container.
+  So the above example allows the container to do pretty much anything but invoke ``mknod`` calls.
+  Keep in mind though that there are good reasons for being restrictive about capabilities (processes running in a container with ``ALL`` caps can easily break out of them and therefore compromise other containers as well as the host itself).

+  For a list of supported capabilities have a look at `docker run docs`_' or `capabilities manpage`_

 - ``"env": {...}``